JesseTNRoberts/SP25-CSC4220/gradproject.md

 - [spaCy](https://spacy.io/usage/spacy-101){:target="_blank"} is a wonderful library containing classifical NLP tasks like tokenization, lemmatization, etc.

-## Group Formation + Research Proposal
+## Milestone 1: Group Formation + Research Proposal

-The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this google form](https://forms.gle/DcBp3ZbM8TpTfSRD6){:target="_blank"} by 11:59 pm on 3/15.
+The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this google form](https://forms.gle/BciHSskLdmGrX6ZXA){:target="_blank"} by 11:59 pm on 10/14.
 The implementation plan should consist of a series of steps for completing the project along with a timeline.
 You may form groups of 2 or 3 people with any Data 200/200A/200S student.

-## Checkpoint 1: EDA + Internal Peer Review
+## Milestone 2: EDA + Internal Peer Review

 The checkpoint is intended to keep you on track to meet your project goals.
 You will need to submit an exploratory data analysis report to Gradescope.
 This will include submitting both a report of your results so far as well as all code necessary to replicate your results.
 Please answer all the questions below.
 Your submission should include: